hchiam/learning-css/README.md

   }
-  /* wrap it in a div to avoid being a child of a display:flex parent */ /* wrap it in a div to avoid being a child of a display:grid parent */
+  /* wrap it in a div to avoid being a child of a display:flex parent */ /* wrap it in a div to avoid being a child of a display:grid parent */ /* This line clamping algorithm doesn't actually hide the text,
+      (so you need overflow: hidden),
+      it just calculates its height and decides where to insert ellipses.
+      So if this element is a flex/grid child, it might get stretched and end up (partially) showing lines that should be hidden.
+  */
   ```

   - or if you want to avoid wrapping altogether and all users will be OK with truncated text (e.g. accessibility, or whether important info at the end can be shown):